BVX99/RVC-Playground/README.md

-This is the huggingface version of RVC EasyGUI, created by Rejekts.
+This is the playground version of RVC EasyGUI, created by Rejekts.
 It is a voice cloner to make your voice sound like other voices.

 [The license is MIT and you can find it here](https://github.com/777gt/EVC/blob/main/LICENSE)